tyvka/tyvka/content/show/parandiluup_tordeerimine.md

 Handicraft heritage is a part of us, of our identity, self-awareness, perception of place and space, of our everyday environment.
 Heritage is a living thing – it develops with us and finds more and more new forms and outlets.

-The photographs of the exhibition show objects made by the students of native metalwork speciality.
+The photographs of the exhibition show objects made by the native metalwork student Siim Ots and lecturer Väino Niitvägi.

 Photos by Sandra Urvak ja Ruth Niitvägi